2023 may bring some relief for mortgage rates. Inflation came in softer than expected in November, a good sign for mortgage rates going forward.

 There are several types of government-secured loans backed by different departments of the government, including the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA), and U.S. Department of Agriculture (USDA).
-You can apply for these loans through approved lenders, such as most national banks and many smaller regional lenders.

 Qualifying for these loans is a bit different than with conventional loans.
 For example, USDA loans are only available for homes in an eligible rural-designated area, and VA loans are only an option if you meet the military service requirements.
 FHA loans typically have lower credit score requirements, but you will have to pay mortgage insurance for the life of the loan.

 Unlike buying a house and getting a new mortgage, you’ve got more flexibility when deciding to refinance.
 For starters, you don’t have to worry about finding the house.
 There are a few reasons to refinancing and plenty of advantages if you do it at the right time.

 Refinancing is when you take out a new home loan to replace your old one.
 You might want to do that for a few reasons.
 If mortgage rates have dropped or your financial situation has improved significantly, you might be able to get a lower interest rate, meaning lower monthly mortgage payments.
 If your first loan was an FHA loan, you may have to refinance to a conventional mortgage to get rid of mortgage insurance.
 You may also want a cash-out refinance, in which you take out a loan for more money than you owe on the old loan to turn some of your equity into cash, maybe for home improvements or debt consolidation.

 2. Shop around

 Compare rates from different lenders and apply with at least three to see if you can get the best deal.
 It’s easier to shop around when refinancing because you don’t have to worry about the other hurdles of the homebuying process, so take advantage of that flexibility.